Sexualization and sexual exploitation in K-pop: Femininity

-As the flagship cultural commodities of South Korea, female K-pop singers are expected to be sexy, strong, and independent, in conjunction with being a product for the patriarchal South Korean capitalist society, which wants them to be submissive, innocent, cute, and lovable.
+As the flagship cultural commodities of South Korea, female K-pop singers are expected to be sexy, strong, and independent, in conjunction with being a product for the patriarchal South Korean capitalist society, which wants them to be submissive, innocent, cute, and lovable as a baby.
 To maximize profit and success, the female stars must have the guise of ambiguity.
 Ultimately, the ambiguity results as a Madonna-whore complex, which nearly all groups have.
 However, some of them may be more biased to one side than the other.
 South Korean ideals nominally press an aegyo image, or one that is "attractive and desirable beyond limits of intimate relations", providing vulnerability to the idols but keeping them whimsical.

 Dollification is a construct of placing sexual desire upon a submissive and uncorrupted object of beauty, something common to Korea due to traditional gender roles and patriarchal structure.
 This applies exceptionally well to the surgically beautified K-pop females.
 Additionally, dolls are often associated with prostitution or sexual favors, something that idol singers can face when exploited by their employers.
 Dollification also plays into the Japanese desire for submissive kawaii: dolls are inherently cute and can be controlled at will, something that quenches the yearning for totally submissive females.
-Similarly, the concept of middle-aged males seeing themselves as Samchon-fans (uncle-fans), or enduring uncles to the idols, has been argued as a facade to deny sexual desire when there is actually an underlying sexual gratification from the female bodies.
+Similarly, the concept of middle-aged males seeing themselves as Samchon-fans (uncle-fans), or endearing uncles to the idols, has been argued as a facade to deny sexual desire when there is actually an underlying sexual gratification from the female bodies.